 A common European history

-Located within the Helfaut commune, 5 km from the town of Saint-Omer (Pas-de-Calais, France), La Coupole is one of the most impressive remnants of the Second World War in Europe.
+La Coupole, located within the community of Helfaut, 5 km from the town of Saint-Omer (Pas-de-Calais, France), is one of the most impressive remnants of the Second World War in Europe.

 La Coupole underground complex

-This is one of the "special constructions" (Sonderbauten) built on French soil by the German army, in 1943-1944, to allow for the implementation of new weapons systems, the flying bombs (Fi 103/V1) and rockets (A4/V2) used to strike England.
+This is one of the "special constructions" (Sonderbauten) that were built on French soil by the German army, 1943-1944, to allow the implementation of new weapon systems: the flying bombs (Fi 103/V1) and rockets (A4/V2) constructed to strike England.

-Launched by the Nazi regime in September 1943, this lasted 10 months and mobilised considerable technical and human resources.
-The Todt Organisation, responsible for major works under the Nazi State, entrusted the work site to a powerful German construction company, Philipp Holzmann AG.
+Launched by the Nazi regime in September 1943, the construction lasted 10 months and mobilised considerable technical and human resources.
+The Todt Organisation, responsible for major works under the Nazi State, entrusted the work site to a powerful German construction company: Philipp Holzmann AG.